bds-ailab/shaman/docs/bbo/heuristics.md

 As can be seen from the definition above, the first required step is to regress or interpolate the already existing data point.
 Any regression or interpolation function can be used to build the surrogate, as long as it provides a computationally cheap approximation of the black-box function.
 In our case, any regression function that possess a `fit` and `predict` method can be used, which means that any regression function from the `sklearn` package can be used.

-However, some acquisitions functions require some of the information yielded by specific regression techniques, and they thus can't all be used interchangeably.
-It is for example the case with maximum probability of improvement and expected improvement, as we will see later: those functions require the statistical assumptions made by Kriging regression and can't be used without it.
-In terms of development, if you want to use maximum probability of improvement or expected improvement as acquisition function, you will have to use a function which `predict` method returns both the value of the prediction and its standard error.
+However, some acquisition functions require some of the information yielded by specific regression techniques, and they thus can't all be used interchangeably.
+It is for example the case with maximum probability of improvement and expected improvement: these functions require the statistical assumptions made by Kriging regression and can't be used without it.
+In terms of development, if you want to use maximum probability of improvement or expected improvement as the acquisition function, you will have to use a function which `predict` method returns both the value of the prediction and its standard error.

 ### Next parameter strategies